Bob Morgan, Chair

 He has resided in Chapel Hill since 2000.

 Mr. DuBose began serving on the OWASA Board on July 5, 2017 as an Orange County appointee.
+He serves on the Board's Community Engagement and Finance Committees.

 Mr. DuBose is a licensed Professional Engineer (PE).
 He retired from the University of North Carolina at Chapel Hill as the Director for Energy Services, with more than 37 years of service.
 Mr. DuBose has resided in Orange County since 1975.